zhenglena/bd-streams-product-page/src/com/amazon/ata/streams/product/README.md

 * `extractMainImageUrl()`
 * `extractLookImageUrl()`

-After converting the method, run the `streams-classroom-productpage` workflow or the `ProductPageTest` test class to ensure that you haven't missed any functionality.
+After converting the method, run the `ProductPageTest` test class to ensure that you haven't missed any functionality.

 ## Phase 3: The putt

 Convert the `getSimilarProducts()` methods in `ProductPage` to use streams.

-After converting the method, run the `streams-classroom-productpage` workflow or the `ProductPageTest` test class to ensure that you haven't missed any functionality.
+After converting the method, run the `ProductPageTest` test class to ensure that you haven't missed any functionality.

 ## Phase 4: Tally it up